Vidhish-Trivedi/Hospital-Readmittance-Prediction/README.md

 However we noticed that this apprach led to a very similar validation score to when the three columns existed individually.
 Hence, we stuck with the 3 original columns.
 ### Frequency for patient_id

-- Test Data: We introduced a new column called 'f_patient_id' which counts the number of visits for a given patient_id and assigns that number to all rows that corresponds to that patient_id.
+- Train Data: We introduced a new column called 'f_patient_id' which counts the number of visits for a given patient_id and assigns that number to all rows that corresponds to that patient_id.

 ```python
 df['f_patient_id'] = df['patient_id'].copy(deep=True)